eco4cast/NEON-Challenge-EFI2024/your_forecast_code/README.md

 -   `jobs` this is what you are telling the machine to do.
 You can see that within the job we have other instructions that tell the machine what `container` to use and the various `steps` in the job.

--   We use a container `image` that has the `vera4castHelpers` package plus others installed (`rqthomas/vera-rocker`).
+-   We use a container `image` that has the `neon4cast` package plus others installed (`eco4cast/rocker-neon4cast`).

 -   The first step is to `Checkout repo` which uses a pre-made action `actions/checkout` to get a copy of the Github repo.

--   Next, within the container, we run R script `run_forecast.R` from the forecast_code directory - this is your forecast code that generates a forecast file and has code to submit the saved forecast to the VERA Challenge.
+-   Next, within the container, we run R script `forecast_code_template.R` from the your_forecast_code directory - this is your forecast code that generates a forecast file and has code to submit the saved forecast to the NEON Challenge.

 Note: the indentation matters, make sure the indentation is as formatted here!

 Because this is a scheduled workflow this will run everyday, submitting your forecast to the Challenge.
-As long as your `run_forecast.R` has all the code to do this!
+As long as your `forecast_code_template.R` has all the code to do this!

 ```
 on: